 Earlier on Friday, the UK told its allies to reduce their economic dependence on Russia.

-Kaja Kallas, Estonia’s prime minister, said Russia is responsible for creating the crisis yet also “offers to solve the situation”.
+Kaja Kallas, Estonia’s Prime Minister, said Russia was responsible for creating the crisis yet also “offers to solve the situation”.

 “We must not fall into that trap,” she told Sky News.